katjalmarko/React-Developer-Assignment/README.md

-Create a web application for ToDo lists in the React framework.
+# Create a web application for ToDo lists in the React framework with following functionality:

-Required functionality:
-Creating a ToDo list (there can be more than one)

-ToDo list contains:
+# ToDo list contains:
 - Name
 - ToDo items
 - Adding a ToDo item to the list

-ToDo item contains:
+# ToDo item contains:
 - Caption
 - Free text
 - Deadline (date and time)